“My family needs were escalating every day and I used to wonder, what I need to do to fulfill my family needs,”

 Gradually, her earning increased.
 She realised that if she had a cow then she would use the straw and other vegetable left-overs to feed the cow and in return get milk and manure.
 She consulted with the social mobiliser and got information on different improved cow breeds.
 She bought two Jersey cows.
 Now she sells 20 litres milk daily and earns NRS 1000 every day.
 Her monthly average income has soared to NPR 40,000.

-She says, “It seemed a dream few years ago but now it is a reality, like the popular adage bright day comes after dark day, is really true for me.”
+“It seemed a dream few years ago but now it is a reality, like the popular adage bright day comes after dark day, is really true for me.”
 She adds, “Now I am optimist about the future.
 My children go to English medium boarding schools.”

 At present, she is the vice chairperson of Phoolbari Women Farmer Group.
 The group has been registered at the local government body (Local government prioritises registered farmers’ groups while providing services, subsidies and grants).
 Her husband supports her in making every decision.
 While she is away for training and other activities, her mother-in-law, though very old, supports her by looking after her children and cooking food for them.
 She says, “Now things have changed and without my family support we would not have been at this stage.”

-She concludes, “Knowledge really impacts us but it depends upon how we act accordingly.”
+“Knowledge really impacts us but it depends upon how we act accordingly.”